 However, the name and definition depends entirely on specific terminology and context.
 Depending on the geographic location, industry, or even the organization, you could call it a “systematic review,” “literature review,” or even “systematic literature review.”
 Read about the types of Systematic Reviews.

 The Systematic Review Lifecycle can be broken down into five steps:

-- Define the research question: The research question is the most crucial component of the systematic review.
+- Search: The research question is the most crucial component of the systematic review.
 A well-defined research question will inform the search strategy, screening criteria, data extraction protocol, and the final report.
-Using a framework like PICO is a great way to define the research question.
+Using a framework like PICO is a great way to define the research question and begin your search.

-- Screen references for relevance: This is often the most time-consuming part of the process.
+- Screen: This is often the most time-consuming part of the process.
 Depending on the methods of the research team, they might start by screening title and abstract first then moving on to full-text screening.
 At each screening level, researchers will decide whether the reference is relevant (and should be included) or if it is not relevant (and should be excluded.)

-- Data extraction and quality assessment: In this step, researchers will capture repeating data sets in a reportable format.
+- Data Extraction/Appraisal: In this step, researchers will capture repeating data sets in a reportable format.
 This is also the step where the work is double-checked with some sort of quality assessment tool.

-- Document purpose, methods, results, and conclusions: Researchers will produce the reference lists, outcomes, and summary tables, PRISMA reports, and meta-analyses and forest plots where appropriate.
+- Reporting: Researchers will produce the reference lists, outcomes, and summary tables, PRISMA reports, and meta-analyses and forest plots where appropriate.
 They will also file for or submit for peer review.

 These are the main five steps involved in completing a systematic review.
 Still, you should also know about a 6th step:

-- Monitoring for new content on the topic and adjusting your research question if needed per the new information available.
+- Update: This involves monitoring for new content on the topic and adjusting your research question if needed per the new information available.